 Tour dU mont blanc BASICS

+Before we dive into what a classic Tour du Mont Blanc itinerary looks like, let's first get through some basics of the tour.
+That will better help you understand the tour and how you would like to tweak it to fit your preferences.
 The Tour du Mont Blanc, or the TMB, is a long distance hiking trail that circumnavigates the Mont Blanc Massif.
-The TMB passes through 3 countries, France, Switzerland and Italy, and is approximately 110 miles in length.
+In a classic itinerary of the TMB, you pass through 3 countries, France, Switzerland and Italy, and is approximately 110 miles in length.
 Although most people with good physical health can undertake the trek, it is still a challenging trek.
 There is over 6 miles of both elevation gain and loss.
 People that attempt the tour by themselves should have previous experience in Alpine conditions and be comfortable using a compass and map.

 Where is Mont Blanc?